chmouel/ftp-cloudfs/README.rst

   -p PORT, --port=PORT  Port to bind the server default: 2021.
   -b BIND_ADDRESS, --bind-address=BIND_ADDRESS
                         Address to bind by default: 127.0.0.1.
-  --workers=WORKERS     Number of workers to use default: 1.
   --memcache=MEMCACHE   Memcache server(s) to be used for cache (ip:port).
   -a AUTHURL, --auth-url=AUTHURL
                         Auth URL for alternate providers(eg OpenStack)